“MAN OF FAITH LEADER”

 Preacher David Oyedepo is one of the richest preachers in the world, with a reported net worth of $150 million.

 In 1981, he founded the Living Faith World Ministry of Outreach in the state of Ogun, Nigeria, and has grown to become the largest congregation in Africa.
 The worship center has a capacity of 50,000.

 Oyedepo owns houses in London and the United States and has four private jets.
-He also owns Dominion Publishing House, a thriving company that publishes all his books, which are often on the subject of prosperity.
+He also owns Dominion Publishing House, a thriving company that publishes all his books, which are often about prosperity.

 According to Times T. D. Jakes, he is the Best Pastor of the Americas because his sermons regularly reach millions of viewers on Black Entertainment Television and Trinity Broadcasting Network.

 Jakes is one of the most versatile people in the religious landscape.
-Its mega-church Potter´s House, in South Dallas, with 26,000 members, attracted George W. Bush and Al Gore before the 2000 elections, according to the Times.
+Its mega-church parties House, in South Dallas, with 26,000 members, attracted George W. Bush and Al Gore before the 2000 elections, according to the Times.

-Jakes is a gospel singer nominated for a Grammy Award and has a contract with Hallmark for his own line of cards with inspirational messages with the slogan, “Loose Your Spirit.”
+Jakes is a gospel singer nominated for a Grammy Award and has a contract with Hallmark for his own line of cards with inspirational messages with the slogan, “Lose Your Spirit.”